stts-se/wikispeech-server/README.md

 mkdir wikispeech_server/tmp
 ```

-Normally, `python3-setuptools` should be installed as a dependency for `python3-pip`, but some cases have been reported where you need to install this separately (debian-9.1):
+Normally, `python3-setuptools` should be installed automatically as a dependency for `python3-pip`, but some cases have been reported where you need to install this separately (debian-9.1):

 ```
 sudo apt install python3-setuptools